 - Attach certified copy of the certificate of registration which must include a stamp of the government authority that issued it;

-- Attach proof of non-profit-making status, e.g. registration certificate or audited financial reports;
+- Attach proof of non-profit-making status, e.g. registration certificate and/or tax exemption certificate;

 - Attach proof of engagement in the field of environment e.g. annual reports; conference and seminar reports; recent press releases and copies of media statements; newsletters and other periodicals;

 - Account of the international scope of its activities; such as headquarters and regional offices in different countries, evidence of engagement in more than one country, evidence of engagement with international organizations, activities that have an impact beyond one country.